quii/learn-go-with-tests/di/readme.md

 }
 ```

-The `buffer` type from the `bytes` package implements the `Writer` interface so it is perfect for us to try and record what is being written.
+The `buffer` type from the `bytes` package implements the `Writer` interface.

-We call the `Greet` function and afterwards read the buffer into a `string` so we can assert on it.
+So we'll use it in our test to send in as our `Writer` and then we can check what was written to it after we invoke `Greet`

 ## Try and run the test